Ohlone/Chynoweth station

 Until the end of 2019, it served as the terminus of the little-used, stub Ohlone/Chynoweth–Almaden line, popularly known as the Almaden Shuttle.
 It was part of the original Guadalupe Line, the first segment of light rail from Santa Teresa to Tasman.
 The shuttle was replaced by the bus line.

-Location
+Points of interest

 The bus bays at Ohlone/Chynoweth station.

-Ohlone/Chynoweth station is located near the intersection of State Route 87 and State Route 85 in southern San Jose, California.
 Nearby Gunderson High School is served by this station.
 Ohlone/Chynoweth is very close to the Westfield Oakridge shopping mall.